isomerpages/moe-sls/_students/Frequently Asked Questions/Technical Support and Passwords.md

-If you are having trouble even though your browser meets the above requirements, you can find self-help steps on the [SLS Troubleshooting page](../user-guide/vle/logintroubleshooting/index.html).
+If you are having trouble even though your browser meets the above requirements, you can find self-help steps on the [Web Browser Troubleshooting Tips page](/login-troubleshooting/Technical-Issues/WebBrowserTroubleshooting/).

 2. **Who can users contact for technical support?**

-For assistance on login and browser issues, users are advised to refer to the [SLS Troubleshooting page](../user-guide/vle/logintroubleshooting/index.html).
+For assistance on login and browser issues, users are advised to refer to the [Login Self-Help for Students](/login-troubleshooting/Login-Self-Help-for-Students/LoginMIMSStudent/).

 3. **Will students need additional hardware / internet subscription to access the SLS?**